dkwasny/AnsibleConfig/README.md

 The scripts will stop daemons in the opposite order they are started to help prevent issues.
 You should ideally be able to run these scripts from any node within the grid, though you will get less "known_hosts" issues if you stick to one node.

-The **daemons** scripts are meant to only turn on a small set of daemons for minimmal functionality.
+The **daemons** scripts are meant to only turn on a small set of daemons for minimal functionality.
 Turning on a single daemon may result in failure (i.e. starting hbase before hdfs).

 The **stacks** scripts are meant to turn on a logical grouping of **daemons** scripts that enable a funcitonal grid.